Adhikari-0/Employee_record/README.md

 # Employees_record

-**This project is use to store employee record using ( mongooseDB, Nodejs & Reactjs)
+**This project is use to store employee record using ( mongodb, Nodejs & Reactjs)

 The above project are created using Nodejs in backend and Reactjs in frontend.<br />